MicrosoftDocs/cloud-adoption-framework/docs/scenarios/wvd/strategy.md

 ## The strategic impact of Azure Virtual Desktop in the cloud

 Azure Virtual Desktop products form a mission-critical platform for many organizations.
 When these products are foundational to an organization's business processes, the dependencies on Azure Virtual Desktop can be seen throughout the portfolio.
 The cloud adoption plan for this platform can directly and indirectly impact cloud adoption for all related workloads.
 While Azure Virtual Desktop isn't typically the first platform that an organization moves to the cloud, it can be the most important.
-To understand the strategy for a Windows Virtual Desktop cloud migration and the future-state innovation targets is critical to the success of all other cloud adoption plans.
+To understand the strategy for an Azure Virtual Desktop cloud migration and the future-state innovation targets is critical to the success of all other cloud adoption plans.

-This article uses the [strategy and plan template](https://raw.githubusercontent.com/microsoft/CloudAdoptionFramework/master/plan/cloud-adoption-framework-strategy-and-plan-template.docx) and other resources from the Cloud Adoption Framework to capture the strategic impact of Windows Virtual Desktop cloud adoption.
+This article uses the [strategy and plan template](https://raw.githubusercontent.com/microsoft/CloudAdoptionFramework/master/plan/cloud-adoption-framework-strategy-and-plan-template.docx) and other resources from the Cloud Adoption Framework to capture the strategic impact of an Azure Virtual Desktop cloud adoption.

 ## Reasons to move to Azure Virtual Desktop platform to the cloud